josesantiz-dev/ScrewFast/README.md

 ### SEO Configuration

-The SEO Configuration in the ScrewFast template is designed to empower users in optimizing their website's visibility on search engines and social media platforms.
+The SEO Configuration in the Kaktus template is designed to empower users in optimizing their website's visibility on search engines and social media platforms.
 This documentation outlines the implementation details and usage instructions for effectively managing SEO settings.

 #### Using constants.ts